mgualdron/tbx/README.md

 ./configure
 ```

-Note that if some of the required libraries are in your `$HOME` directory,
+If some of the required libraries are in your `$HOME` directory,
 and if you also want the `tbx` binary installed in your `$HOME/bin`, you should
 run something like: